 Now maybe you’re reading this but you’re a clothing store.
 Don’t think this post doesn’t apply to you!

 Why don’t I hear people saying, “Just try it on” and encouraging shoppers to use the fitting rooms?

 If you’re a camera store, why are the cameras locked up so you have to approach some surly camera guy to open the case and then have to play with it in front of him as he judges whether you can afford it?

 If you’re a sporting goods store, why don’t I hear conversations about the kid’s sports teams when the family is buying the gear?

-Because you foolishly think you’re in the product business.
+You foolishly think you’re in the product business!

 You still think that blathering off all the features makes a whit of difference to most people.
 That your employees knowing the in’s and out’s of manufacturing something translates to sales.